AlexSiow/GettingAndCleaningData/CodeBook.md

 ```

 ### tBodyAcc-mean()-X
 ```
-Description   : The mean of time domain body acceleration signal captured x axis.
+Description   : The mean of time domain body acceleration signal captured at x axis.
-                The value in the Tidy Data Set is the average of each tBodyAcc-mean()-X for each activity and each subject.
+                In this Tidy Data Set the value is the average of each tBodyAcc-mean()-X for each activity and each subject.
 Class         : Numeric
 Min.          : 0.2216